dimi309/small3d/README.md

 If you are using cmake, the modules in `small3d/cmake` can be useful.
 Check the `CMakeLists.txt` and `src/CMakeLists.txt` files for other configuration details (link flags, etc) that may also be required or useful.

-## Deploying with conan

-Please use conan version 1.59.0.
-Not all required packages work well with version 2.0 yet.

-For deploying small3d with [conan.io](https://conan.io), first add the [Barbarian package index](https://barbarian.bfgroup.xyz):

-	conan remote add barbarian-github https://barbarian.bfgroup.xyz/github

-You can then reference the small3d library as `small3d/master@dimi309/small3d` in your conanfiles.

-If you would like to export and set up the small3d package locally yourself, the conan configuration can be found in the `conan_io` subdirectory of this git repository.

 ## small3d on mobile